Dota-Explorer/Dota-Explorer/README.md

 Truth is only the servant of good, and the road to hell is paved with good intentions. <br/>

 ##
 My goal?
-To make the game more convenient, at least for me.<br/>
+To make the game more convenient.<br/>
 My principle?
 Little things make perfection, but perfection is not a little thing.<br/>
 My reality?
 To wind down my Dota activities due to starting a second job.<br/>
 My dream?
 To work at Valve.<br/>

 My [activity](https://www.youtube.com/shorts/Avknj64qiJc) on the forum?<br/>
 By the number of useful posts — TOP 1.<br/>
 By the number of useless posts — TOP 1.<br/>
 By the number of comments from the developer — TOP 1.